Themis

 Context

-can be either a function or an array of functions, which will be called in a request/response query cycle.
+The context can be either a function or an array of functions, which will be called in a request/response query cycle.
 The function may return an object to be merged with the remaining context.
 Context functions will be called in the order the modules are loaded.
 Context functions from the configuration file are called before all others.
 If different context functions try to expose the same key on the context, they may override each other.

 Example configuration: